trueMiskin/unstable-unicorns/thesis/2-game-description.md

 - **Discard** - Send a card from **your** hand to the discard pile.
 - **Pull** - The player gets a random card from the source and puts it into his hand.
 - **Choose** - The player chooses a card from the source and puts it into his hand.
 - **Search** - The effect is similar to choose card effect.
-The player chooses a card from the source, this card is **revealed** to all players and put into his hand.
+The player selects a card from the source.
+This card is **revealed** to all players and put into his hand.
 - **Draw** - Pull a card from the deck (Draw a card from the top of the pile).
-- **Play** - When the card is being played, any other player can react to the card by instant card.
+- **Play** - It refers to playing a card from your hand during the Action Phase or playing an Instant card.
+When the card is being played, any other player can react to the card by instant card.
-- **Bring** - The brought card to the stable can not be Neigh'd (is not possible to disallow put card to the stable) but any other instant card can be played.
-In the base game, there are only "Neigh" and "Super Neigh" cards so no card can be played.
+- **Bring** - Move a card to the stable.
+The brought card cannot be Neigh'd (it is impossible to disallow putting the card to the stable).

 Each card has one of the following types: